 How Much Room Do Chickens Need Inside the Coop?

-If you have a large chicken breed, the minimum requirement is four square feet for each chicken.
+If you have a large chicken breed, such as a Sussex, Rhode Island Red, or Australorp, a minimum requirement is four square feet for each chicken.

 Can You Go “Too Big?”

 With chicken coops, it’s important that you don’t get something that has too much space for chickens.

 It’s okay to give them a couple of extra square feet to roam, but too much space will make it hard for the coop to stay warm.
 If you live somewhere that it gets chilly or cold, you will want to make sure to consider this.